EgosOwn/gosmartkeyboard/Client.md

 3. Connect to the server.
 4 Send the auth token to the server.
 5. If the server responds with "authenticated", we start reading keys from stdin and sending them to the server until EOF.
-6. If KEYBOARD_FIFO is specified as an environment variable, we read from the path specified there instead as a named pipe.
+    5.1 If the environment variable `KEYBOARD_FIFO` is set, we read from the path specified there instead as a named pipe.
+    5.2 Regardless, each message is sent to the server with the prefix `@{payload delimiter}`.

 ``` go
 --- handle client command
 if len(os.Args) > 1 {
     @{get client fifo input file from environment}
     @{setup client}